Institute of Preaching

-- Serve as full-time elders or local pastors in the Florida Annual Conference or the Western North Carolina Annual Conference
+- Serve as full-time elders or local pastors in the Florida or Western North Carolina Conference of the United Methodist Church

 - Do not anticipate a change in appointment in the coming year

 - Have been complimented on their preaching and wish to take it to the next level

 The Institute is a highly selective and intensive program, with enrollment limited to no more than 12 pastors from Florida and six from Western North Carolina.
 Pastors who are selected for the program will participate in a congregational training day and three retreats.